 Zimbalist reviews Bradbury, Bradbury responds

 Famed sports economist Andrew Zimbalist has posted a review of two recent baseball economics books: Vince Gennaro's "Diamond Dollars," and J. C. Bradbury's "The Baseball Economist."
 The Bradbury review is of more interest to me, since I haven't finished Gennaro's book.
 Plus, Bradbury has responded to Zimbalist on his website.
-This kind of intuitivist, naive response is what you expect from sportswriters, not from people who study sports economics for a living.
-But Zimbalist seems unaware of any of the body of literature on this question.

 Here's Zimbalist's review; here's Bradbury's response.